sean797/ansible-role-katello-ha/README.md

 == Hostvars
 By default slaves & and master will communicate over the `[ansible_default_ipv4']['address']` address if you would like to sync over another network set the `sync_address` hostvar.

+== How to deal with failure:
+=== Slave failure scenario:
+- Ensure postgresql-slaves & postgresql-master inventory groups are set correctly
+- run `ansible-playbook katello-ha.yml`

+=== Master failure scenario:
+- Force slave to take over as the master using `sudo -u postgres pg_ctl promote`
+- Reconfigure inventory groups so the new master and slaves(s) are set correctly,
+- run `ansible-playbook katello-ha.yml`

+TODO:
+deal with master or slave failure

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies